 He has received commissions from Steel City Strings, the Australian Haydn Ensemble, the Macquarie Singers, the Choir of Saint Patrick’s Cathedral Parramatta, SAGA Collective, and Caesura Ensemble.
 Other works of his has also been performed by various ensembles including the Sydney Conservatorium of Music Symphony Orchestra, New Music Ensemble, and Saxophone Orchestra; the Australian and Sydney Youth Orchestras, Steel City Strings, Ensemble Offspring, the Goldner String Quartet, and the Choir and Organists of Saint Patrick's Cathedral Parramatta.
+His music has also been presented in workshops and masterclasses with the Australian String Quartet, Sydney Chamber Choir, and Finnish composer and pianist Olli Mustonen.

 In 2025 Adriel completed his undergraduate studies in composition at the Sydney Conservatorium with first class Honours, studying under Carl Vine AO.

-Current as of January 2026
+Current as of May2026

 (live recording - Hannah Grogan)